J. B. Pardiwala

 Jamshed Burjor Pardiwala (born 12 August 1965) is an Indian jurist who has been serving as a judge of the Supreme Court of India since May 2022.
 He is a former judge of the Gujarat High Court and is in line to become the Chief Justice of India (CJI) in May 2028.
 If he does become the CJI, he is expected to serve a term of 2 years and 3 months.

 Early life and career

-Pardiwala was born on 12 August 1965 in Mumbai, Maharashtra, in a family of lawyers.
+Jamshed Burjor Pardiwala was born on 12 August 1965 in Bombay, into a family of lawyers.
 His father, Burjor Cawasji Pardiwala, was a third-generation lawyer and served as a member of the Gujarat Legislative Assembly from the Congress party.

 Pardiwala studied at St. Joseph's E. T. High School in Valsad, Gujarat.
 He completed his degree in Law from K.M.
 Law College, Valsad, in 1988 and started practice at Valsad in 1989.
 He was elected as a member of the Bar Council of Gujarat from 1994 to 2000.
 He has also worked as a member of the Gujarat High Court Legal Services Authority.